iterate-ch/docs/Protocols/WebDAV/index.md

 # Known Issues

-## Cannot Login With Special Characters in Credentials
+## Cannot Login with Special Characters in Credentials

-If your server requires the use of UTF-8 character set for authenticatio, set the [hidden configuration option](../../Cyberduck/Preferences#hidden-configuration-options)
+If your server requires the use of UTF-8 character set for authentication, set the [hidden configuration option](../../Cyberduck/Preferences#hidden-configuration-options)

 	http.credentials.encoding=UTF-8